taosdata/grafanaplugin/README.md

 - [Docker Stack](#docker-stack)
 - [Dashboards](#dashboards)

-[TDengine] is open-sourced big data platform under GNU AGPL v3.0, designed and optimized for the Internet of Things (IoT), Connected Cars, Industrial IoT, and IT Infrastructure and Application Monitoring, developed by [TAOS Data](https://taosdata.com/).
+[TDengine] is open-sourced big data platform under GNU AGPL v3.0, designed and optimized for the Internet of Things (IoT), Connected Cars, Industrial IoT, and IT Infrastructure and Application Monitoring, developed by [TDengine](https://tdengine.com/).

 [TDengine] data source plugin is developed for [Grafana].
 This document explains how to install and configure the data source plugin, and use it as a time-series database.
 We'll take a look at the data source options, variables, querying, and other options specific to this data source.